 Immune cells are your body’s arsenal against infection.
 There are different types of immune cells, each with its own specialized job.
 Disorders that reduce the numbers of normal, functioning white blood cells and other immune cells impair your child’s immunity and make him or her more prone to infections.
-At MSK Kids, our pediatric hematologists have treated every type of white blood cell disorder and primary immune deficiency known to affect children, adolescents, and young adults.
+At MSK Kids, our pediatric hematologists have treated every type of white blood cell disorder and primary immunodeficiency in children.
 Our team performs comprehensive testing to identify the problem and designs the most effective plan of care for your child.

 Chronic granulomatous disease (CGD) is a rare inherited disorder that results in low levels of phagocytes — a type of white blood cells called neutrophils that engulf foreign bodies such as bacteria and fungi, eating and digesting them and keeping them from causing harm.
 Children who have low phagocyte levels due to CGD are more prone to bacterial and fungal infections.
 They may also develop “granulomas” — areas of inflamed tissue — most often in the digestive and urinary tracts.
 They may be prone to abscesses (tender masses), swollen lymph nodes, persistent diarrhea, and a chronic runny nose.